-If an applicant submits a materially incomplete application or fails to include all prior post-secondary education documentation, regardless of the country in which the post-secondary institution is located, the application may be declined and any offers of admission may be revoked.
-If an applicant or student willfully omits required documentation as a means to conceal or mislead, the application may be declined and any offers of any offers of admission will be revoked.
+If an applicant submits a materially incomplete application or fails to include all prior post-secondary education documentation, regardless of the country in which the postsecondary institution is located, the application may be declined and any offers of admission may be revoked.
+If an applicant or student willfully omits required documentation as a means to conceal or mislead, the application may be declined and any offers of admission will be revoked.
 UCW has the right to request additional documentation from a student before admission or graduation.